All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 Mary Anning Statue Unveiled

-A close view of the statue of Mary Anning which was created by leading artist and sculptress Denise Dutton.
+A close-view of the Mary Anning statue which was created by leading artist and sculptress Denise Dutton.
 Mary is holding an ammonite fossil in her left hand.
 Picture credit: Mary Anning Rocks.

 Anya Pearson one of the hard-working trustees of the Mary Anning Rocks charity exclaimed: